Rectus/openxr-steamvr-passthrough/readme.md

 - OpenVR applications are not supported.
 - Only applications that use the core specification passthrough by submitting frames with `environmentBlendMode` set are supported.
 - Applications using the Meta `XR_FB_passthrough` extension are not currently supported.
-- The passthrough view only supports a fixed depth reconstruction.
-This is a slightly simpler version of the SteamVR 2D Room View mode.
+- The passthrough view only supports a fixed depth reconstruction, while clamping the projection depth to the floor plane of the playspace.
+This works the same as the the SteamVR 2D Room View mode.
 - The depth reconstruction from the 3D Room View is not supported.
 It is not currently accessible to developers.
 - The passthrough view has higher latency than the SteamVR compositor.
 - OpenGL applications are not currently supported.